Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 If you are deficient in iodine, the patch will fade or completely disappear within a short time, usually within 12 hours or less.
 18 hours

 While this is not the most accurate iodine test and doesn’t test for exact iodine levels, it is very simple and can serve as a great guide.
-Starting off with this test is a good idea and if you are suspicious of an iodine deficiency, you can move onto the iodine loading test next.
+Starting off with this test is a good idea and if you are suspicious of an iodine deficiency, you can move on to the iodine loading test next.

 Iodine Loading Test